Reporting About Your Project

 Please note that submitted images may appear on the MICA website and publications.

 ALL grantees are required to submit a brief narrative report within 30 days of the end of grant period, describing outcomes, successes and lessons learned.
 Images are also required, and may be posted on the OCE website or used in promotional material.
 These reports allow our office to document outcomes from MICA-sponsored projects and share any best practices learned with members of the MICA community.
-Additionally, we ask that you talk to your community partner for the project and have them complete the community partner evaluation form.
-The information collected from your grant report and community partner evaluation will be shared with funders so that MICA can continue to provide funding for future community-engaged projects lead by students, faculty, and staff.

 Here is an example of a satisfactory grant report.